console-table-printer/console-table-docu/docs/doc-emojis-special-chars.md

 ## Newlines in cells

-Starting from version 2.12.1, the library properly handles newline characters (`\n`) in table cells.
+The library properly handles newline characters (`\n`) in table cells.
 When a cell contains newlines, the content will be displayed on multiple lines while maintaining the table structure.

 ```javascript
 const p = new Table({